Mary Elizabeth Cantu

 Laura Kraus is a Youth Librarian at Bulverde/Spring Branch Library and provides programming for ages 0 to 18.
 She has a BA in English from the University of the Incarnate Word and a Master’s in Library Science from University of North Texas.
 Kraus keeps busy chasing around her young son.
 She also can be seen volunteering at a program she helped create called Fix It Clinics at Austin Public Library, where she teaches people how to fix damaged items such as clothing and jewelry.
 Spare Parts is close to her heart, as she feels strongly about educating people about the power of reuse in today’s world.

-Lauren Martinez is an artist, educator, and floral designer.
+Lauren Martinez is an artist, educator and floral designer.
 A native of San Antonio, she possesses years of experience in studio art + design, art therapy and education.
 She earned her BFA in Sculpture and New Genres from Otis College of Art and Design with a semester from École nationale supérieure des beaux-arts de Paris.
-In 2014 she started her own business floral business,
+In 2014 she started her own business floral business, Daughter Lauren Designs.

 Educator & Volunteer